egimenos/notion-db-bookmark-extension/README.md

 ## Description

-Browser extension/add-on tested in Chomr and Firefox to add bookmarks to a notion db.
+Browser extension/add-on to save the current tab in a notion database including title, url, notes and tags.
+It has been tested both in Chrome and in Firefox.

-Based on starter template [next-chrome](https://github.com/thomaswang/next-chrome)
+Used starter template [next-chrome](https://github.com/thomaswang/next-chrome) to setup the first boilerplate of the project.

 ## Create Notion DB and get API credentials